-To truly harness the potential of FDM technology, a few things need to fit together in a neat puzzle: the hardware (the machine) needs to work tirelessly and with accuracy; the software must function seamlessly; the 3D printer materials need to be of high quality and suit the nature of the print project.
+To truly harness the potential of FFF (commonly known by its trademarked name, FDM) technology, a few things need to fit together in a neat puzzle: the hardware (the machine) needs to work tirelessly and with accuracy; the software must function seamlessly; the 3D printer materials need to be of high quality and suit the nature of the print project.
 For industrial 3D printers, the stakes become higher when printing large-scale objects for either prototyping or end-use.
 In these situations, the printing time is longer and therefore printing failures can waste valuable time and money.

 To ensure this triad of quality is complete, and that its high standards for hardware, software and innovation are complemented by the best printing materials, BigRep develops its own 3d printer filaments for its large-scale printers.
 We toil over a new generation of high-thermoplastic materials that are suitable for industrial applications.
 Only when 3D printers and materials are developed side by side, can it be possible to ensure optimal stability and high quality results.